pojibuh/DynaORM/README.md

 ## Summary

-DynaORM is an object relational mapping software inspired by ActiveRecord, which is used in conjunction with Ruby on Rails.
+DynaORM is an object relational mapping software inspired by ActiveRecord, which is used in conjunction with frameworks such as Ruby on Rails.
 DynaORM performs database queries that maintain code DRYness and readability, while operating in a genuinely object-oriented fashion.

 ## Demo